Spread Betting Shares UK

 The points outlined above show that there are some clear differences between stock trading and shares spread betting.
 Ultimately, if you are a short-term trader that wishes to access leverage, short-selling, and tax-free profits – the latter is likely to be of interest.

-If you’re still unsure whether spread betting shares is the right trading strategy for you – below we explain the main benefits that should help you make up your mind.
+If you’re still unsure whether spread betting shares is the right trading strategy for you – below we explain the main features that may affect your decision to participate in spread betting shares.

 We briefly mentioned above that the UK spread betting market is exempt from stamp duty and capital gains tax.
 The former is because the underlying shares do not exist – as you will be trading financial derivatives that simply track the real-world price of the stocks.